oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

   ![Screenshot of the online help system, and the icon to close it](images/help.png)

-### RECAP

-In this section of the workshop, you are playing the role of a different user of your Autonomous Data Warehouse: a departmental analyst whose database username is **QTEAM**.

-You have seen two different ways of navigating to the Database Actions home page, which is the launchpad for Data Studio and other built-in tools:

-- Navigating to **Database Actions** from the ADW console
-- Using a URL to access **Database Actions** directly

-You've taken a brief tour of the **Database Actions** home page, with its card interface and ready access to documentation and other useful resources.
-The next task is to use Data Studio's Data Load tool to load data into the database from files.

 ## Task 2: Load Data from Local Files

 In this task, you will learn how to load data into Autonomous Database tables from files on your local machine.
 In this case, we will load two Excel spreadsheets and a csv file, but the process is much the same for any supported type of file that you may have locally, for example because you downloaded it from a public data site, or because it was emailed to you.